 - There are four MP2 strategies: compounding, annual dividend pay-out, tiered MP2 and MP2 rollover.

-- Choose to pick the strategy that best suits your financial goal.
+- Pick the strategy that best suits your financial goal.

-- MP2 has maturity of 5 years, making them suitable for medium-term goals and reap the benefit of compound interest.
+- MP2 has maturity of 5 years, making them suitable for medium-term goals and for reaping the benefit of compound interest.

 - In annual dividend pay-out, you can withdraw the dividend each year for extra income.